ShaliniS-Star/ShaliniS-Star/README.md

 - 👋 Hi, I’m @ShaliniS-Star
 - 👀 I’m interested in c.
 - 🌱 I’m currently learning c.
-- 💞️ I’m looking to collaborate on my project.
+- 💞️ I’m looking to collaborate
-- 📫 How to reach me nothing
+- 📫 How to reach me
-- 😄 Pronouns: English,Tamil
+- 😄 Pronouns:
-- ⚡ Fun fact: nothing
+- ⚡ Fun fact:

 <!---
 ShaliniS-Star/ShaliniS-Star is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.